Mindful-Connect/happly-auto-scraper-microservice/README.md

+# Opportunity Auto Scraper Microservice
+The Opportunity Auto Scraper Microservice is used to scrape funding opportunities given valid URL(s).
+It is used to scrape using ChatGPT and store the extracted information in a MongoDB database and to provide an API to the admin portal to fetch the scraped funding opportunities.

 ## Definitions that the comments in the code uses.

 > **Core API**: Happly API.
-**This microservice** / **software**: The current microservice (the current codebase).
+**This microservice** / **Auto Scraper** / **software**: The current microservice (the current codebase).
 **Admin Portal**: The admin portal that is used to manage the opportunities (aka. funding-scraper repository).

-# Funding Microservice
-The funding microservice is a microservice that is used to scrape funding opportunities given a URL.
-It is used to scrape using chatGPT and store the extracted information in a database and to provide an API to the admin portal to fetch the funding opportunities.

 ## How it works
-Scraper Microservice is used for scraping the funding opportunities from the given URL(s).
+Auto Scraper Microservice is used for scraping the funding opportunities from the given URL(s).
 When given a URL or a sets of URLs, it will start scraping and extracting information from the webpage.

 The software can process multiple URLs simultaneously.
 However, it has a limit of 10 URLs at a time.
 This is to prevent